Thomasorus/Kaku/README.md

 # Kaku 書く

 Kaku (write) is my own markup language.
-It is heavily inspired by Markdown with a few modification for link, image and list handling.
+It is heavily inspired by Markdown with a few modification for links, images and lists handling.

 This repositoty contains a parser for Kaku.

 ## Project state